-STATUS Candidate For guidance on when to schedule activities or implement avoidance and minimization measures to reduce impacts to migratory birds on your list, click on the PROBABILITY OF PRESENCE SUMMARY at the top of your list to see when these birds are most likely to be present and breeding in your project area.
+STATUS Candidate For guidance on when to schedule activities or implement avoidance and minimization measures to reduce impacts to migratory birds on your list, see the PROBABILITY OF PRESENCE SUMMARY below to see when these birds are most likely to be present and breeding in your project area.

 NAME BREEDING SEASON

 Bald Eagle Haliaeetus leucocephalus Breeds Sep 1 to

-because of the Eagle Act or for potential susceptibilities in offshore areas from certain Jul 31
+This is not a Bird of Conservation Concern (BCC) in this area, but warrants attention because of the Eagle Act or for potential susceptibilities in offshore areas from certain Jul 31

 types of development or activities.

 https://ecos.fws.gov/ecp/species/1626